 The Baader Meinhof Complex (Der Baader Meinhof Komplex)

-In the late 60s and 70s, a leftist militant group called the Red Army Faction terrorized Germany.
-It was only in the late 90s that the group finally ended.
-Based on a book by journalist Stefan Aust documenting the group’s history and exploits, the film depicts Bleibtreu as group leader Andreas Baader.
-While not 100% historically accurate (it is a film, after all), it’s still a fascinating look at an important time in Germany’s post-WWII history when revolution was a hot topic.
+During the late 1960s and 1970s, a leftist militant group called the Red Army Faction (RAF) terrorized Germany.
+Journalist Stefan Aust wrote a book on the group, documenting their history and exploits.
+The book serves as a basis for the 2008 film from director Uli Edel.
+The film is full of German stars: Bleibtreu and Martina Gedeck portray RAF group leaders Andreas Baader and Ulrike Meinhof, respectively, while Johanna Wokalek is group founder and Baader’s partner Gudrun Ensslin.
+The cast also includes Stipe Erceg as Holger Meins and Tom Schilling as Josef Bachmann, both RAF members.
+While not completely historically accurate (it is a film, after all), it’s still a fascinating look at an important time in Germany’s post-WWII history when revolution was a hot topic.

 The Stanford prison experiment took place in 1971.
 In the experiment, normal students, who had volunteered, were divided into two groups: prisoners and guards.
 The idea was to observe the psychological influence of power and torture.
 What happened was unexpected and horrifying.
 Das Experiment is based on that failed study.
 It’s a dark thriller that you can’t turn away from: especially when you know it’s based on fact.